A Postcard from Mexico for Cinco de Mayo:

 Cinco de Mayo (Spanish for “fifth of May”) is a celebration held to commemorate the Mexican army’s unlikely victory over French forces at the Battle of Puebla on May 5, 1862, a victory which changed the course of history for both Mexico and America.

 It is sometimes mistaken to be Mexico’s Independence Day—the most important national holiday in Mexico—which is celebrated on September 16.
 So it is timely that I write about my recent visit to Mexico today.

-I was invited to a travel conference, and had to spend a week in the Riviera Nayarit region of Mexico.
+I was invited to a travel conference and had to spend a week in the Riviera Nayarit region of Mexico.
 It’s a tough life, but someone has to do it!
-Not really knowing what to expect, I was eager to go, having seen many movies of Mexican villages and wild stories from revelers at Cancun, West Mexico.
-What I found was amazing beyond belief, and even having taken pictures, friends still cannot believe it was as good as it was.
+Not really knowing what to expect, I was eager to go, having seen many movies of Mexican villages and wild stories from revellers at Cancun, West Mexico.
+What I found was amazing beyond belief, and even after having taken pictures, friends still cannot believe it was as good as it was.

 My time was spent with Guillermo Guerrero, a guide from the Riviera Nayarit Tourist Board, who put up with all my requests to stop for a photo in the most awkward of places with a smile and further explanation of what I was looking at.
 Never rushed, he made the trip memorable and complete.

 The next couple of days we spent a bit further north, heading towards the town of San Blas.
-The Riviera Nayarit region is mountainous, with roads going up and down linking the villages together across a scenery of total green.
+The Riviera Nayarit region is mountainous, with roads going up and down, linking the villages together across a sea of perfect green.

 Stopping at a few towns, the calm pace of life became evident.
 I never heard a car horn sound or saw anyone moving faster than a walk.
 Even ‘stray’ dogs (that are all collared and never stray) moved slowly out of the way of our oncoming car.